 On receiving an originating INVITE request, the OSP will know the entity asserting the use of the calling TN directly via its Customer UNI or, for an indirect calling entity, by the calling TN received.
 The OSP can access the TN authorization information contained in the central TN database to check that its Customer is authorized to provide an INVITE containing that calling TN on behalf of the originating entity.
 The Customer must certify that an INVITE that it receives from an indirect calling entity and passes to the OSP UNI contains a calling TN expected from that entity.
 The Customer may enforce this via TN screening or other means.

+Distributed Ledger Technology:

+The ‘Enterprise Identity Distributed Ledger Network’ (EIDLN) separates the ‘Enterprise Identity’ vetting and authentication process from the ‘TN right to use’ authorization.
+In doing so the enterprise has an ‘Enterprise Identity’ that is KYC vetted by any authorized vetting provider of the EIDLN.
+A KYC vetter can be the number assigner/delegator or any 3rd party authorized KYC vetting agency.
+Once the enterprise has a vetted ‘Enterprise Identity’, they can be assigned/delegated TNs from authorizing TNSPs or TNRs.
+All calls placed by an enterprise uses their ‘Enterprise Identity’ to prove their identity, which enables traceback to the real business entity placing the calls.

+By using DLT to record all authorizations of ‘Enterprise Identity’ and TN right to use, ensures that any change in permission is immediately available for anyone connected to the EIDLN to verify, ensuring a single source of truth.
+For example when a ‘TN right to use’ authorization is revoked, or an ‘Enterprise Identity’ is revoked, everyone connected to the EIDLN will know immediately.

+Using DLT enables all data required to authenticate ‘Enterprise Identities‘ and ‘TN right to use’ credentials to be co-located within the OSP network, minimizing call validation latency.

-The table below characterizes the three general approaches but is not intended to provide detailed specifications for each approach.
+The table below characterizes the four general approaches but is not intended to provide detailed specifications for each approach.
 In the case of delegated certificates, it is recognized that some enterprises may want to sign their own originations while others will not.
 A solution may require multiple mechanisms.
 In many cases, the Service Providers may need to provide most of the effort for the enterprises.
 For a centralized TN database approach, the specification of the provisioning of authenticated data and access to that data is not defined because there may be multiple competitive solutions providing different interfaces, etc. However, an industry-specified API would be desirable.

 Table A-1: Solution Comparison Matrix